What is the Brake Master Cylinder?

 If your brake pedal feels spongy or begins to sink into the floor of the vehicle, it is time to get the brake master cylinder inspected.

-If the brake master cylinder or surrounding areas begin to leak, your brake fluid level will begin to drop.
-The cylinder needs to have a specific amount of fluid, otherwise, the vehicle will not be creating enough pressure to slow down or come to a stop.
+If the brake master cylinder or surrounding areas begin to wear out and leak, your brake fluid level will begin to drop.
+These failures will both cause the hydraulic pressure to decrease and the pedal will go to the floor.

 Step 1: You’ll begin by opening the hood of your car and locating your brake fluid reservoir.
 If you’re struggling to find the brake fluid reservoir, try looking towards the back of the engine bay.

 Step 2: Ask a friend or family member to sit in your car and press down on the brakes.
 While they are braking, look at the cylinder to see if the fluid begins to swirl or bubble.
 If it does, you will want to bring your car in and have the brake master cylinder inspected.

 Step 3: Next, you’ll want to check the surrounding areas to make sure that there aren’t any leaks.

 Step 4: Begin applying pressure to your brakes and continue pushing down, maintaining the same amount of pressure until the pedal stops.
 If you notice that the brake pedal begins to sink lower into the floor, you should call and make an appointment with any qualified transmission shops in your area.
 Chances are your brake master cylinder will need to be repaired or replaced.

 Connect with General Transmission Repair in Reno